Fintan-contents/nablarch-system-development-guide/en/サンプルプロジェクト/サンプルプロジェクト開発ガイド/PGUT工程/proman-style-guide/java/staticanalysis/spotbugs/docs/Jenkins-settings.md

 ## Collect the check results (freestyle project)

 Open the "settings" of the job.
-Select "Call Maven" in "Build" and add it.
+Select "Mavenの呼び出し(Call Maven)" in "ビルド(Build)" and add it.

-Add `spotbugs:spotbugs` to "Goals".
+Add `spotbugs:spotbugs` to "ゴール(Goals)".
-If the project is built with `mvn package`, the value configured in the "Goals" will be `package spotbugs:spotbugs`.
+If the project is built with `mvn package`, the value configured in the "ゴール(Goals)" will be `package spotbugs:spotbugs`.

 ![](./assets/jenkins-maven-build.png)

-And then select "Aggregate FindBugs Warnings" in "Post Build Process" and add it.
+And then select "FindBugs警告の集計(Aggregate FindBugs Warnings)" in "ビルド後の処理(Post Build Process)" and add it.

-Set the "Files to Collect" to `**/spotbugsXml.xml`.
+Set the "収集するファイル(Files to Collect)" to `**/spotbugsXml.xml`.

 ![](./assets/jenkins-maven-findbugs.png)

 This completes the configuration for collecting check results.

 Check results will now be collected when build is implemented.
-Once the check results are collected, a link called "FindBugs warning" will be displayed on the job menu.
+Once the check results are collected, a link called "FindBugs警告(FindBugs warning)" will be displayed on the job menu.
 Follow the link for more details on the warning.

 ![](./assets/jenkins-result-link.png)

 ![](./assets/jenkins-result-detail.png)

-Also, "Progress of FindBugs warning" is displayed on the top page of the job.
+Also, "FindBugs警告の推移(Progress of FindBugs warning)" is displayed on the top page of the job.
 The status of warnings of each build can be viewed on a graph.

 ![](./assets/jenkins-result-transition.png)